kurtharriger/spring-osgi/readme.txt

 It is not a goal of Spring’s OSGi support to provide a universal model for the development of any OSGi-based application, though some OSGi developers may of course find the Spring model attractive and choose to adopt it.
-Existing OSGi bundles and any services they may export are easily integrated into applications using the Spring OSGi support, as are existing Spring configurations.
+Existing OSGi bundles and any services they may export are easily integrated into applications using the Spring Dynamic Modules framework, as are existing Spring configurations.

 2. RELEASE INFO

-The Spring OSGi is targeted at OSGi R4 and above, and JDK level 1.4 and above.
+The Spring Dynamic Modules for OSGi(tm) Service Platforms is targeted at OSGi R4 and above, and JDK level 1.4 and above.

 Release contents:
 * "src" contains the Java source files for the framework
 * "src/samples" contains the samples Java source files
-* "dist" contains various Spring OSGi distribution jar files
+* "dist" contains various Spring DM distribution jar files
 * "lib" contains all third-party libraries needed for running the samples and/or building the framework
 * "docs" contains general documentation and API javadocs